cparthur1/me/README.md

 - 👋 Hi, I’m Arthur
-- 👀 I’m interested in trying code to see if I like it for college
+- 👀 I’m trying code to see if I like it as an option for college
 - 🌱 I’m currently learning the basics of web development using the Odin project
 - 📫 How to reach me ...
 - 🌟 My ultimate goal is to create an A.I. to manage my sleep data and help me see what helps and what is bad for me before bed.